bakame-php/dice-roller/README.md

 }
 ```

 Once a `Cup` is instantiated there are no method to alter its properties.
-However the `Cup::withRollable` method enables you to build complex `Cup` object using the builder.
+However the `Cup::withRollable` method enables you to build complex `Cup` object using the builder pattern.
 The method will always returns a new `Cup` object but with the added `Rollable` object while maintaining the state of the current `Cup` object.

 ```php